-A ship can be arrested in Romania for one or more of the claims listed in article 1.1 of the 1952 Arrest Convention.
-Ships may be arrested in Romania also for one or more of the claims listed by the 1926 Maritime Liens and Mortgages Convention.
+A ship can be arrested in Romania for one or more of the claims listed in article 1(1) of the 1952 Arrest Convention.
+Ships may be arrested in Romania also for one or more of the claims listed by the International Convention for the unification of certain rules of law relating to maritime liens and mortgages, 1926.

-Paragraph 2 of the article 8 of 1952 Arrest Convention mentions the possibility that vessels that carries the flag of a non-contracting state may be arrested in one of the contracting states according to one of the claims listed in Article 1, or according to any other claim that permits the arrest according to the laws of that state.
+Article 8(2) of the 1952 Arrest Convention mentions the possibility that vessels flying the flag of a non-contracting state may be arrested in one of the contracting states according to one of the claims listed in Article 1, or according to any other claim that permits the arrest according to the laws of that state.